 On May 28, 2013, the Governor signed into law Florida’s new ban on texting while driving.
-This makes Florida the 41st state to impose some sort of ban on so called “texting and driving.”
+This makes Florida the 41st state to impose some sort of ban on the so-called “texting and driving.”
 A violation of the texting law is a non-moving violation and can only be enforced as a secondary offense.
 Meaning that you must be pulled over for another reason other than texting.
 For example “careless driving.”

-What Drivers Need to Know
+What Drivers Need To Know

 A person may not operate a motor vehicle while manually typing or entering data

 - A person may not operate a motor vehicle while sending or reading data for the purpose of non-voice communication.

 - A motor vehicle that is stationary is not subject to the law.
 Like, for example, if you are stopped at a red light, or pulled over on the side of the road.

 - The law is set to go into effect on October 1st, 2013.